section-engineering-education/engineering-education/content/articles/react-query-data-fetching-and-server-state-management/index.md

 status: publish
 published: true
 url: /react-query-data-fetching-and-server-state-management/
-title: Getting Started With React-Query for Data Fetching and State Management
+title: Getting Started with React-Query for Data Fetching and State Management
 description: This article will be an introduction to understanding state management in React.js.
-We'll be building a simple React.js application using React-Query library to fetch, post data, and manage states.
+We'll be building a simple React.js application using the React-Query library to fetch, post data, and manage states.
 author: kevin-kimani
-date: 2021-08-21T00:00:00-12:30
+date: 2021-08-24T00:00:00-12:30
 topics: [API]
 excerpt_separator: <!--more-->
 images: